pannal/Sub-Zero.bundle-wiki/User-Guide.md

 Sometimes subtitles aren't needed or wanted for parts of your library.

-When creating a file named `subzero.ignore`, `.subzero.ignore`, or `.nosz` in any of your library's folders, be it the section itself, a TV show, a movie, or even a season, Sub-Zero will skip processing the contents of that folder on a scheduled run.
+When a file named `subzero.ignore`, `.subzero.ignore`, or `.nosz` is found by the plugin in any of your library's folders, be it the section itself, a TV show, a movie, or even a season, Sub-Zero will skip processing the contents of that folder on a scheduled run.

 BETA notes: This may still mean that the scheduler task for missing subtitles triggers refresh actions on those items, but the refresh handler itself will skip those.